Environmental law and practice in Canada: overview

 Buyers commonly undertake technical site inspections, conduct interviews with current employees, and take samples to better understand environmental performance and potential environmental liabilities (see above, Scope).

-Generally, environmental consultants undertake phase I and II ESAs and environmental compliance audits.
+Generally, environmental consultants undertake Phase One and Two ESAs and environmental compliance audits.
 Buyers should consider contractual issues (for example, limitation on liability, limitation on scope) and ability of third parties (for example, lenders and subsequent buyers) to rely on the assessment when negotiating with contractors.

 Generally, environmental representations and warranties are given in both asset and share transactions.
 The scope and complexity of these warranties and indemnities vary with the complexity of the transaction, the type of business and the negotiating position of the parties.